bennythepyro/Public-Notes/Cooking/Recipes/Breakfast Sausage.md

 - [ ] Combine diced pork with all other ingredients and chill for 1 hour.
 - [ ] Using the fine blade of a grinder, grind the pork.
 Form into 1-inch rounds.
 - [ ] Refrigerate and use within 1 week or freeze for up to 3 months.
-For immediate use, saute patties over medium-low heat in a non-stick pan.
-Saute until brown and cooked through, approximately 10 to 15 minutes.
+- [ ] Sauté patties over medium-low heat in a non-stick pan.
+Sauté until brown and cooked through, approximately 10 to 15 minutes.

 ## Notes